Updated July 2025

 Who has to do the Form 4180 interview?

-If the IRS suspects responsibility for unpaid employment taxes, they may require that you be interviewed under Form 4180.
+If the IRS suspects responsibility for unpaid employment taxes, it may require that you be interviewed using the Form 4180.
 This interview is meant to uncover who should be held accountable for unpaid taxes before they issue a penalty.
+If you refuse, you may face a subpoena.

 What are trust fund taxes?